 Depending on UE capability bwp-SwitchingDelay [13], UE shall finish BWP switch within the time duration TBWPswitchDelay defined in TS 38.133 [6] Table 8.6.2-1.

-All of the above test requirements shall be fulfilled in order for the observed PSCell active BWP switch delay to be counted as correct.
+All of the above test requirements shall be fulfilled in order for the observed SCell active BWP switch delay to be counted as correct.

 The rate of correct events observed during repeated tests shall be at least 90%.

-During T1, the start of the interruption of E-UTRA PCell during PSCell active BWP switch shall not happen outside the BWP switch delay.
+During T1, the start of the interruption of E-UTRA PCell during SCell active BWP switch shall not happen outside the BWP switch delay.

-During T3, the start of the interruption of E-UTRA PCell during PSCell active BWP switch shall not happen outside the BWP switch delay.
+During T3, the start of the interruption of E-UTRA PCell during SCell active BWP switch shall not happen outside the BWP switch delay.

 The interruption of E-UTRA PCell shall not be longer than the interruption duration specified for active BWP switch in clause 7.32.2.7 of TS 36.133 [23].

-During T1, the start of the interruption of SCell during PSCell active BWP switch shall not happen outside the BWP switch delay.
+During T1, the start of the interruption of PSCell during SCell active BWP switch shall not happen outside the BWP switch delay.

-During T3, the start of the interruption of SCell during PSCell active BWP switch shall not happen outside the BWP switch delay.
+During T3, the start of the interruption of PSCell during SCell active BWP switch shall not happen outside the BWP switch delay.

-The interruption of SCell shall not be longer than the interruption duration specified for active BWP switch in TS 38.133 [6] clause 8.6.2.
+The interruption of PSCell shall not be longer than the interruption duration specified for active BWP switch in TS 38.133 [6] clause 8.6.2.

-All of the above test requirements shall be fulfilled in order for the observed E-UTRA PCell and SCell active BWP switch interruption to be counted as correct.
+All of the above test requirements shall be fulfilled in order for the observed E-UTRA PCell and PSCell active BWP switch interruption to be counted as correct.

 The rate of correct events observed during repeated tests shall be at least 90%.